Smoothed Quantile Regression with Large-Scale Inference: Statistical analysis

-We next investigate the statistical properties of the bootstrapped estimator defined in \eqref{bsqr.1}, with a particular focus on the Rademacher multiplier bootstrap.
-To be specific, we use, in this section and the rest of the paper, the random weights $w_i=1+e_i$ for $i=1,\ldots, n$, where $e_1,\ldots, e_n$ are independent Rademacher random variables, that is, $\PP(e_i=1) = \PP(e_i=-1)=1/2$.
-As before, we consider array (non)asymptotics, so that the bootstrap approximation errors depend explicitly on $(n,p)$.
+We next investigate the statistical properties of the bootstrapped estimator defined in \eqref{bsqr.1}, with a particular focus on the Rademacher multiplier bootstrap (RMB).
+To be specific, we use, in this section and the rest of the paper, the random weights $w_i=1+e_i$ for $i=1,\ldots, n$, where $e_1,\ldots, e_n$ are independent Rademacher random variables, that is, symmetric sign variables with $\PP(e_i=1) = \PP(e_i=-1)=1/2$.
+As before, we consider array (non)asymptotics, and the obtained bootstrap approximation errors depend explicitly on $(n,p)$ and $h$.